Freelunch-AI/docs/design_notes.md

                                                         2. Fit generative models (that model the the joint distribution P(X)) to training & deploy data
                                                             1. If explicit model (Density Estimation): can compare functions
                                                             2. If implicit model (e.g., GANs): sample from it and get statistics
+                                                        3. For NLP:
+                                                            1. Topic models
+                                                            2. clustering on Embeddings
                                                     3. Use Visualizations: project high dimensional data into low dimensional space (2 or 3 dimensions).
 E.g.,  tSNE.
 And then go by eye or do Statistical tests on this easier data
                                                 3. If a shift is detected: investigate.
                                                     1. Analyze data distribution shifts on subsets of the feature space.
                                                         1. Aggregate.
 The goal here is to maybe find that a shift is localized to some features only.